The two Proctors are elected in Congregation by the Regent House,

 must be present to hold a valid Congregation, where they oversee business and

-submit Graces to the Regents, and when a new Vice-Chancellor is appointed,
+submit Graces to the Regents, and they formally admit a new Vice-Chancellor into office in Congregation.

 The Proctors and their University Constables (appointed under the Universities Act 1825) have traditionally been responsible for maintaining discipline within the University (but not the Colleges).
 They are particularly concerned with lawful freedom of speech and ensuring that University’s code made under Section 43 of the Education (No 2) Act 1986 is observed on University premises and at University meetings held within its precincts.
-They check that examination sessions are properly conducted and take the lead in investigating allegations of misconduct by candidates.
+They check that examination sessions are properly conducted.

-The Junior Proctor is particularly concerned with University Clubs and Societies and has powers to resolve disputes arising from the Graduate Union and Cambridge University Students' Union.
+The Junior Proctor is particularly concerned with University Clubs and Societies and has powers to resolve disputes arising from the Students' Union.